 With the wide use of computerized mailing lists, unscrupulous marketers can target specific market segments for scams or questionable products.
 Older adults are often the target of scams involving misleading information that appears to be from a government agency or that offers what appears to be something for free but is actually part of a profit-making scheme.

 In some cases, services that the government provides at no cost may be offered for a fee.
-Some charitable solicitations are also disguised efforts by telemarketers to gouge consumers, with little of the collected money actually being distributed to the charity.
+Some charitable solicitations are also disguised efforts by telemarketers to gouge consumers, with little of the collected money distributed to the charity.